aerospike/aerospike-client-python/doc/client.rst

             and it's acceptable to allow extra time to create a new connection compared to using an existing connection from the pool.

+            This value is limited to a 32-bit unsigned integer.

             Default: ``0``

         * **max_retries** (:class:`int`)